Silkeborg

-Silkeborg ([ˈse̝lkəˌpɒˀ]) is a Danish town with a population of 49,747 (1 January 2022).

-Silkeborg is the seat of Silkeborg City Council, with a population of 97,358 as of 2022.
+Silkeborg ([ˈse̝lkəˌpɒˀ]) is a Danish town with a population of 52,571 (1 January 2025).
+Silkeborg is the seat of Silkeborg Municipality, with a population of 101,574 as of 2025.

 Silkeborg is located in the middle of the Jutlandic peninsula, slightly west of the geographical centre of Denmark.
 The city is situated on the Gudenå River in the hilly and lush landscape of Søhøjlandet, surrounded by Denmark's largest forest district and a great number of lakes.
 Silkeborg is also known as Denmark's outdoor capital.
 The lakes between Silkeborg and Ry that are linked by the Gudenå, are known collectively as Silkeborgsøerne (the Silkeborg lakes).

 The city is divided along an east–west axis by the lake of Silkeborg Langsø, which at the eastern side of the city, flows into the Gudenå River.

 History

 Silkeborg was the site of a castle, a monastery and a farming estate, established in the 15th century, some 6 km from Alling Abbey.